hobietje/oswe/labs/awae/general.md

 _When serving web shells from our own server, make sure to set permissions so they aren't executable on our server, and thus that we don't web-shell ourselves!
 E.g. `chmod 644`._

 [cmdasp.aspx](https://github.com/tennc/webshell/blob/master/fuzzdb-webshell/asp/cmdasp.aspx)

+## Terminal

+Use OPTION+SHIFT+S to rename our terminal tabs.

+## Tokens/Markers

+"Using values like “offsec_scope” allows us to have a unique token that we are in control of.
+This allows us to grep through logs and query in databases if needed.
+If a value of “test” was used, we might have a lot of false positives if we need to grep for it."